 Let’s start with the essentials.
 What does Ramadan, Iftar and Suhoor mean?
 Ramadan is the ninth month in the Islamic calendar and the most sacred month of the year in the Islamic culture, during which strict fasting is observed by Muslims from dawn to sunset.
 During this time, people who observe Ramadan do not consume any food or drinks between fajr and maghrib prayers.
 Suhoor refers to the meal consumed early in the morning by Muslims before fasting, taken after saying the fajr.
 Iftar is when people gather to break their fast together.
 It is taken just before maghrib time, which is around sunset.

-What happens to restaurants & bars during Ramadan?
+What happens to restaurants during Ramadan?
 Do the shops close during fasting hours?
 Many cafés and restaurants as well as shopping malls remain open during Ramadan, but note that they may have shorter or different opening times.
 So it’s best to call beforehand.
 Although the places that are open during the daytime are likely to have curtains or panels in place to conceal people eating and drinking from those fasting.
 Supermarkets stay open throughout the day and takeaway food can also be delivered.
 And some hotels, such as Radisson Blu hotels, have a restaurant available where non-fasters can eat and room service remains available as well.
 So for those who are not fasting: worry not.
 There will be lots of opportunity to delight in the local cuisine!

-Ramadan is one of the best times in the year to explore the UAE’s rich and colorful culinary scene.
+Ramadan is one of the best times in the year to explore the Middle East’s rich and colorful culinary scene.
 Although considered a religious observance, Iftar has become not only a ritual for the Muslims, but also a community affair, where people of different races and religions gather together with family and friends to have a sumptuous feast.
 During this time, there’s a vast amount of Iftars on offer; ranging from lavish banquets displaying full-on Arabic opulence you can only dream about or see in movies; down to the street side cafeteria deals that are friendlier on the pocket.

 Must try Iftar dishes